Gold Belt Scenic Byway is a scenic drive through Colorado's gold country

 How long is the Gold Belt Scenic Byway?

-Located in southern Colorado, the National Scenic Byway connects roads through a variety of scenery ranging from canyons to mountains.
+Located in the southern part of Colorado, the National Scenic Byway connects roads through a variety of scenery ranging from canyons to mountains.
 This scenic loop is 210km (131-mile) long and consists of many routes featuring famous roads and byways.
 Some parts of the byway are unpaved and a 4x4 vehicle is required.
 Those with trailers and RVs are discouraged from driving the complete route.

 How long does it take to drive the Gold Belt Scenic Byway?

-Tucked away in the Rocky Mountains, plan 5–6 hours to complete the drive without stops, but the byway makes a beautiful weekend trip.
 The journey offers an exhilarating driving experience, with superb views.
 On the byway running through Colorado’s gold country you will see many abandoned mines, buildings, and towns that prospered during the Colorado Gold Rush.
 But watch out.
 Some segments on this scenic journey are particularly unforgiving and the roads are narrow and rugged in places.
 Archaeological sites can be found throughout the byway.

 The byway features 5 roads: